brightroll/rq/README.md

 1. Clone this git repository
 1. Run `./bin/rq-install` to create a config and a set of default queues.
-1. Run `./bin/rq-mgr start` to start the rq-mgr process, one rq process per queue, and the web interface.
+1. Run `./bin/rq-mgr start` to start the rq-mgr process, one RQ process per queue, and the web interface.
 1. Run `./test/run_tests.sh` to exercise the test suite.

 An init style startup script is provided in `bin/rc.rq`, you may copy or symlink it to your system init directory.